-Cover that helps you over a bad patch
+Cover that helps you through a bad patch

 SHORT-TERM PROTECTION